History of Luke Bryan in Timeline

 December 8, 2006: Marriage to Caroline Boyer

 On December 8, 2006, Luke Bryan married Caroline Boyer.
-They have two sons and live in Williamson County, near Nashville, in a house named "Red Bird Farm."
+They eventually had two sons and lived in Williamson County, near Nashville, in a house named "Red Bird Farm".

-In 2007, Luke Bryan's older sister, Kelly, unexpectedly died at home due to unknown causes.
+In 2007, Luke Bryan's older sister, Kelly, died unexpectedly at home of unknown causes.

-In 2014, after the death of his sister's husband, Ben Lee Cheshire, Luke Bryan and his wife Caroline began raising their nephew and taking care of their nieces.
+In 2014, after the death of Kelly's husband Ben Lee Cheshire, Luke Bryan and his wife began raising their nephew and taking care of their nieces.

 In 2015, Forbes estimated Luke Bryan's annual income at $42.5 million.